 STAFF: The extent of the waiver of the regulation is the minimum necessary to afford relief to the applicant as the structure already exists.
-Furthermore, the required Landscape Buffer Area covers the entirety of the lot, and there would be no way to use the lot while fully providing the LBA.
+Furthermore, there would be no way to use the lot while fully providing the LBA, as the lot is relatively narrow.